afkhamis/DS642-OOP/HW10/readme.md

-# Parallelized Matrix Vector Multiplication
+# Module 11: Assignment-MPI Part II

 In this exercise, you will implement a parallel matrix-vector multiplication.
 Serial version of the code is provided, `mat_vect_mul.c`, using one-dimensional arrays to store the vectors and the matrix.
 In your implementation, the vector should use block distribution and the matrix is distributed by block rows.
 You should generate a random matrix $A$ and a random vector $x$.
 Measure the elapsed time for execution of the multiplication and investigate the performance of your parallel implementation.
 Note also that the number of processes should evenly divide both $m$ and $n$.